Your Shell Severance Checklist

 - Now that you need your investment income for living expenses, consider how your investment allocation should change accordingly.

-- The most commonly asked questions we get from retirees is "where do I pull from first?"
+- The most commonly asked question we get from retirees is, "Where do I pull from first?"
 It's important to develop a tax-efficient strategy for pulling money from the various savings vessels you've accumulated while employed.
 Understanding where the money will come from and what the tax implications are both now and in the future for withdrawals is pivotal to enjoying your early retirement.

 No. I’m not sure that I am able to retire, even if I receive a severance package.